DrNoLife/Destiny-2-Solo-Enabler/README.md

 ![Image depicting the UI of the Destiny 2 Solo Enabler program.](https://i.imgur.com/tsZdZQO.png)

+### How does one use D2SE?
+When you have downloaded the program, you start up Destiny 2.
+Make sure you're in orbit, then you tab out and enable the program.
+After doing this, you can search for a strike, forge og whatever.
+When you want to turn it off, simply click the button in the program once again.

 ### Why did I create D2SE?
 It's a program I decided to develop, because I got more and more annoyed with Bungies decisions to focus on Bounties which made players compete with eachother in Strikes.